All admissions have already been purchased for April 17 & 18.

 Delve into the exciting science of osteology, the study of bones.
 Through exploration of mystery skulls, unique traits and characteristics of the animal which will be used for identification.

 Sink your hands into soil to learn about its amazing function on our planet.
-Explore our ‘Worm Farm,’ conduct ‘Soil Tests’ you can take back to your playground, process with ‘Life in Soil Art,’ think through the ‘Soil is a Filter’ experiment.
+Explore dirt from our ‘Worm Farm,’ conduct ‘Soil Tests’ you can take back to your playground, process with ‘Life in Soil Art,’ think through the ‘Soil is a Filter’ experiment.
+Songs and stories extend our learning.

 Seeds hold the future of a plant inside.
 By creating ‘Seed Balls’ and ‘Newspaper Pots,’ students learn ways to start a new plant’s life.
 By ‘Planting Cool or Warm Season Seeds to Take Home’ we learn about different plants’ needs.
 ‘Flowers are Seed Factories’ explains germination.
 Process and expand through ‘Seed Art.’

 Plants need animals!
-We make ‘Insect Hotels,’ ‘Paint a Water Dish,’ ‘Make Bird Feeders’ to support the wildlife that supports plants.
 With a ‘Hunt for Flower Shapes’ (seasonal activity), we discover the ways plants attract different types of pollinators.
+We make ‘Insect Hotels’ to support the wildlife that supports plants.
+Songs and stories extend our learning.

 Plants create their own food, making our planet unique.
-We make a leaf to know its ‘Leaf Anatomy’ and where and how the food gets made.
+Sing the Photosynthesis song, and listen to a story.
+We make a leaf book to know its ‘Leaf Anatomy’ and where and how the food gets made.
 ‘How Plants Drink & Breathe’ experiments reveal plants’ processes.
-‘Wind Power’ tunes us in to air, and helps us understand the windmill in the garden.
-‘Watering with Ollas’ shows ways we can reuse plastic containers to help get water to the roots.